Assad, Iran Warn Turkey's Erdogan to Stay Out of Syria

 Damascus also condemned the YPG for fighting for a free Kurdistan.

-“The source continued that the Syrian Arab Republic holds some of the Kurdish organizations responsible for what is taking place due to their subordination to the US project,” SANA reported.
+“The source continued that the Syrian Arab Republic holds some of the Kurdish organizations responsible for what is taking place due to their subordination to the U.S. project,” SANA reported.
 “They have been previously warned during the meetings with them against the dangers of that project and to not be tools serving the US policy against their homeland, but these organizations have insisted on being tools in the hands of foreigners.”

 The statement concluded with a threat to Turkey: Syria will “confront the Turkish aggression by all legitimate means.”